 History of HIV Long-Term Survivors Day

 Not long time ago, in 2014 to be exact, a spark of recognition ignited.
-This wasn’t just any spark; it was the start of HIV Long-Term Survivors Day, a day marked every June 5.
+This wasn’t just any spark; it was the start of HIV Long-Term Survivors Day, a day that is now marked every year.

 Why this particular date, you wonder?
 It takes us back to June 5, 1981, a day that history will never forget.
 This was when the world first heard about a mysterious illness, which we now know as AIDS.